American Cancer Society

 Capacity and Requirements: Maximum 10 Scouts per tour/presentation with a maximum of 3 chaperons.
 The health and wellbeing of all is important to us and Covid precautions are in place.
 We require all visitors to complete a wellness survey before coming on campus, have a temp test, maintain physical distance of 6 feet and wear masks at all times while on campus.

 Girl Scouts craft 19th century jewelry.
 A minimum of five Girl Scouts must pay for the workshop to occur, regardless of how many actually attend.
-Jewelry workshops are limited to 10 Girl Scouts and are $15/Girl Scout.
-One free adult is admitted for every five Girl Scouts.
-Any additional adults must pay regular museum entrance ($15).
-Participants must wear closed toed shoes.
+Jewelry workshops are limited to 10 Girl Scouts and are $17/Girl Scout plus a single $30 activity fee for the group.
+One free adult is admitted for every ten Girl Scouts.
+Any additional adults must pay regular museum entrance ($20).
 Open to ages 7 to 18.

 Open to girls, grades K - 12

 Girl Scouts will learn basic and primitive sculpting techniques for making utilitarian vessels from clay.
-Girl Scouts can earn a badge with the pottery techniques learned.
-Three pieces of pottery will be made, glazed and fired in a kiln.
+Pieces will be to be fired in a kiln and picked up at a later date.

 Open to girls, grades K – 12